 - a.
 Enter the external server's IP address in the IP Address field. - b.
 Select the logging level from the Log Level list.
-For a description of the logging levels, refer to Table 14-1 on page 183. - c.
+For a description of the logging levels, refer to Table 2: Logging Levels on page 190. - c.
 Enter the port number in the TCP Port field. - d.
 Enter the user name for logging in to the SSH server in the Username field.

-Table 14-1: Logging Levels
+Table 2: Logging Levels

 Log-Level Description

 emergency Emergency - the system is unusable.
 The severity level with the least logging - only emergency level events/commands are logged.

 alert Action must be taken immediately.

 critical Critical conditions.

+error Error conditions.

+warning Warning conditions.

+notice Normal but significant condition.

+info Informational messages.

+debug Debug-level messages.
+Authorized for factory use only.